JOHLC/pfSense-FauxAPI-ha/README.md

 ## Install the components
 1. Copy the folder in custom_components/ called "pfsense_fauxapi" to your custom components directory in Home Assistant
+2. To switch firewall rules on or off you need this: https://github.com/dgshue/home-assistant-custom-components

 ## Configure your secrets.yaml with the appropriate python commands
 ```yaml